-The Cordillera Central is part of the American Cordillera, a chain of mountain ranges (cordillera) that consists of an almost continuous sequence of mountain ranges that form the western "backbone" of North America, Central America, South America and Antarctica.
+The Cordillera Central is part of the American Cordillera, a chain of mountain ranges (cordillera) that consists of an almost continuous sequence of mountain ranges known as the Continental Divide that form the western "backbone" of North America, Central America, South America and Antarctica.

 The topography is very steep and broken with a great altitudinal range with many streams, waterfalls and several lakes.
 Premontane rainforest, tropical humid forest, lower montane rain forest and montane rain forest are the reserve’s major land cover types.

 Over 300,000 inhabitants live on land reform settlements surrounding La Selva Biological Station, engaged mainly in agriculture (coffee, cardamom, beans, manioc, maize, and black pepper) and animal husbandry.